lee-lindley/PdfGen/README.md

 # install.sql

 Called from sqlplus, will deploy everything.
-You should comment out anything you do not want or just use it as a guide.
+Edit it to set one define variable to TRUE or FALSE depending on whether you want to include *app_log* in the compile of *PdfGen*.
+The comments should be sufficient to guide you.

 # as_pdf3_4.sql